egonelbre/egonelbre.com/content/draft/beginning-of-programming.md

 elephant = "pink"
 ```

-We still read the code “elephant is pink”, but the actual underlying context is totally different.
+We would read the code as “elephant is pink”, however the actual underlying context is completely different.
 The `elephant` isn’t an animal anymore, it’s a reference in memory, and “=” is not a descriptive term, but an assignment. “pink” is not a color anymore but just a string.
-Computer language is different from natural language since everything has a single well-defined meaning, usually at least.
+Computer language is different from natural language since everything has a single well-defined meaning... usually at least.

 To make this concept more understandable let’s consider this program: